Mortichar/semi-modify-game-speed/README.md

 # Scripting Engine for Melvor Idle

 [![Mozilla Firefox](https://img.shields.io/amo/v/scripting-engine-melvor-idle?label=Get%20SEMI%20for%20Firefox&logo=firefox)](https://addons.mozilla.org/en-US/firefox/addon/scripting-engine-melvor-idle/)
 [![Google Chrome](https://img.shields.io/chrome-web-store/v/mnjfmmpkdmgfpabgbeoclagnclmpmjgm?label=Get%20SEMI%20for%20Chrome&logo=Google%20Chrome)](https://chrome.google.com/webstore/detail/scripting-engine-for-melv/mnjfmmpkdmgfpabgbeoclagnclmpmjgm?authuser=0&hl=en)

 Please note when a new update is released, the Mozilla add-on database verifies the files quicker than the Chrome web store.
 Chrome updates are one or two days behind on average.
 Buttons above reflect currently available versions on the official platforms.
-You are free to install this master version from source, but be aware it may contain more bugs or be less stable than release versions above.
+You are free to install this master version from source([see Alternative Installation](#alternative-installation)), but be aware it may contain more bugs or be less stable than release versions from above buttons.

 Huge thanks to DanielRX for contributing a ton of work to the project!

-## SEMI is a Firefox and Chrome web extension for Melvor Idle.
+### **SEMI** is a Firefox and Chrome web extension for Melvor Idle.

 **As with any scripts or game mods, please back up your data before making any changes!**